 The City of Houston believes that all people must be supported to address the negative impacts of the COVID-19 pandemic, especially those persons and communities that have been underserved and under resourced for decades.
-Therefore, each ARPA SLRF project champions equity in its desired outcomes by focusing on the most at-risk communities, primarily ones identified in Mayor Turner's Complete Communities initiative.
+Therefore, each ARPA SLRF project champions equity in its desired outcomes by focusing on the most at-risk communities.

 The Complete Communities mission is to build one complete city, from recovery to resilience, by giving voice and resources to residents enabling them to thrive.
 Each of the ten communities are assigned a liaison who attends monthly stakeholder meetings to collaborate on projects and report on department progress on initiative priorities.
-This initiative's design aligns with the Biden-Harris administration's lens on equity, especially as it seeks to revive communities that were disproportionately impacted by COVID-19.
+This initiative's design highlights equity, especially as it seeks to revive communities that were disproportionately impacted by COVID-19.